nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </td></tr>
 <tr><td class="val" id="style_flags">style_flags</td><td class="desc">
 <p>The lower 16&nbsp;bits contain a set of bit flags indicating the style of the face; see <a href="../ft2-base_interface/#ft_style_flag_xxx">FT_STYLE_FLAG_XXX</a> for the details.</p>
 <p>[Since 2.6.1] Bits 16-30 hold the number of named instances available for the current face if we have a GX or OpenType variation (sub)font.
-Bit 31 is always zero (this is, &lsquo;style_flags&rsquo; is always a positive value).
+Bit 31 is always zero (this is, <code>style_flags</code> is always a positive value).
 Note that a variation font has always at least one named instance, namely the default instance.</p>
 </td></tr>
 <tr><td class="val" id="num_glyphs">num_glyphs</td><td class="desc">
 <p>The number of glyphs in the face.
-If the face is scalable and has sbits (see &lsquo;num_fixed_sizes&rsquo;), it is set to the number of outline glyphs.</p>
+If the face is scalable and has sbits (see <code>num_fixed_sizes</code>), it is set to the number of outline glyphs.</p>
 <p>For CID-keyed fonts (not in an SFNT wrapper) this value gives the highest CID used in the font.</p>
 </td></tr>
 <tr><td class="val" id="family_name">family_name</td><td class="desc">